LouisaBarrett/weathertalk/README.md

 Now that we have our basic functionality, let's tighten up the user experience.
 We'll add the following:

-* Layout and copy (another word for the text content) refinement that clarifies what the data being displayed means for the user
+* Layout and copy refinement to clarify what the data being displayed means for the user

 #### Layout Refinement

 Let's tidy up our UI and make it a bit more appealing to users and a bit less "HTML from the '90s."
-It would be nice to move the `H1` to a `header` and the form to an `aside` so we can more space for the primary content that we're pulling from the API.
+It would be nice to move the `H1` inside a `header` element and move the form into an `aside` so we can more clearly display the primary content that we're pulling from the API.
 We also could use some copy to help clarify what we're looking at.

-Let's add a custom font into our `head` tag:
+Let's start by adding a custom font into our `head` tag:

 ```html
 <head>